 Why Choose This Program

-The field of environmental science educates us on how to conserve the ecosystem where we obtain natural resources.
+The field of environmental science educates students to conserve the ecosystem where we obtain natural resources.
 This field prepares you to tackle challenges of environmental issues.
-A degree in Environmental Science prepares you to obtain a job in a variety of settings from research to clinical labs.
+A degree in Environmental Science from SCTCC prepares students to obtain a job in a variety of settings from research to clinical labs.

 SCTCC offers an AS Degree in Environmental Science that provides an excellent foundation and the skills needed to prepare students for a four-year degree.
 The program provides an understanding of natural resource and the human impact on ecological processes.